Organizers of the grassroots festival hope to give neighbors and music lovers a fun, free day of live music.

 The borough government has given its blessing to the event, but is not a participant.
 No streets will be closed for Porchfest.
 Attendees are encouraged to walk, ride bikes, or take public transit.

-Click here for the 2017 Collingswood Porchfest lineup and a map of locations, or visit the event page for more information.
+Click here for the 2017 Collingswood Porchfest lineup and a map of locations.

 Get more local news that matters.
 Check out NJ Pen on Facebook and Twitter, or click here to become a supporter.